AndersDeath/diary2/000-current.md

 I programmed the whole day, tackling the main issue of running an Angular microfrontend with ngrx itself.
 It's proven to be quite challenging, and I haven't resolved this problem yet.
 Later on, I spent some time with ChatGPT and discovered that it's working well now.
 That's really nice because I can start using it on a daily basis.
 In combination with stable diffusion, I can generate interesting content for my blog.
 The chat feature can greatly assist me in editing my texts.
 I plan to write more articles for my Medium blog soon and having good tools to help me will be essential.
 I edited previous day and text that is before this sentence in chatgpt.
 It think use see the difference.
 I amazed really.
 Tomorrow I will work a lot on different complex features.
 I feel like I'm already tiered =).

-# 30 May - Monday - Kaş - 243 day of immigrationc
+# 30 May - Tuesday - Kaş - 243 day of immigration

 I proceeded using chatgpt today and it helped me a lot in preparing to interview and materials to holy theory.
 I like it.
 At the same time I still need to do some writings today.
 From another side I sill feel good that is cool.
 We do start applying positions for senior engineers that might me another way to immigrate.
 At the same time we decided to rent an apartments in Yerevan for one year.
 I'm tiered of moving from place to place.
 Apparently I cannot find job fast.
 It's hard.
 Neverthenless I try to do my best for my future.
 I started diving into AI stuff and hopefully it will become my main instrument for holy theory and stuff.
 I really expect evolution of my productivity.
 However I will see.

+# 31 May - Wednesday - Kaş - 244 day of immigration